PurpulPancakes/VotingThing/README.md

 Prompts and Ideas

 A landing page where you can choose between the 2 candidates.
-    Display 2 candidats in the background and a simple voting screen
+    Display 2 candidates in the background and a simple voting screen

 An on page load event
     Something moving around